 RCR Foundations Training

-In order to earn an RCR Foundations Training certification, students, postdocs, and staff must complete the online Responsible Conduct of Research (RCR) training.
+To earn an RCR Foundations Training certification, undergraduates, graduate students, postdoctoral researchers, and staff must complete the online Responsible Conduct of Research (RCR) training in the CITI Program.
 All online training must be completed within 30 days of receiving support from NSF or select NIH grants.

 The online Responsible Conduct of Research training module provides researchers and staff access to research ethics training and professional development resources.
 Courses include interactive, multimedia learning modules designed to provide a foundation for conducting ethical research and working responsibly as scientific citizens.
-Training can be completed entirely online to satisfy NSF funding requirements or as a complement to our live workshop series, satisfying both NIH and NSF requirements.
-Participants must obtain a score of 80% or higher on the Research Integrity Quiz.
+Training can be completed online to satisfy NSF funding requirements or as a complement to our live workshop series, satisfying both NIH and NSF requirements.

 RCR On-Line Training Instructions